CatLuvrHass/coin-jar-app/README.md

     - save up.

-## Mr Hindsight and some thoughts:
+## Future work:
 - Building models for each response would have made things a lot easier and more clear, rather than the data operations functions, perhaps.

-- Creating an interface for the requests and http connections might also clean this up more
+- Creating an interface for the requests and http connections might also clean this up more.
 - With more time, I could add more dealing with broken input from the user.
 Write tests.
-- Persisting the data somehow into a database could allow for extra fun.
-Not sure if it is in the scope of the challenge to not allow the user to round up again and again, draining their bank account.
+- Persisting the data somehow into a database could allow for more functionality.
+To not allow the user to round up again and again, draining their bank account.